 The Director dies.

-Removal – An elected Director may only be removed by Ordinary Resolution of the Members at an Annual Meeting or Special Meeting provided the Director has been given reasonable written notice of, and the opportunity to be present and to be heard at, such a meeting.
-If the Director is removed by the Members, his or her position as an Officer will automatically and simultaneously be terminated.
+Removal – An elected Director may only be removed by Ordinary Resolution of the Members at a Special Meeting provided the Director has been given reasonable written notice of, and the opportunity to be present and to be heard at, such a meeting.
+If the Director is removed by the Members, their position as an Officer will automatically and simultaneously be terminated.

 Filling a Vacancy on the Board

-Vacancy - Where the position of a Director becomes vacant for whatever reason and there is still a quorum of Directors, the Board may appoint a qualified individual to fill the vacancy for a term expiring not later than the close of the next Annual Meeting.
-In addition to Section 4.7, at the next Annual Meeting, the vacancy (filled or not) will be up for election for the balance of the term.
-The total number of Directors so appointed may not exceed one-third of the number of Directors elected at the previous Annual Meeting.
+Vacancy - When the position of a Director becomes vacant for whatever reason and there is still a quorum of Directors, and provided that the Board has not appointed a Director (or the appointed Director vacated their position) the Board may appoint a qualified individual to fill the position for the remainder of the term.
+Otherwise, the Board may decide, by Ordinary Resolution, that one or more Directors will execute the duties of the vacant Director position for the remainder of the unexpired term.

 Meetings of the Board